 Blood glucose test kits may be available to use at home.
 These only require a small "pin prick" of blood for testing.

-If you were given blood that didn't match your blood group, your immune system may attack the red blood cells, which could lead to potentially life-threatening complications.
+If you are given blood that doesn't match your blood group, your immune system may attack the red blood cells, which can lead to potentially life-threatening complications.